Church Growth

 How do you re-engage members who have become inactive?

 The most effective re-engagement approach is a personal phone call from the pastor — not a form letter, not an email, but a genuine call that says 'we've missed you and we care about you.'
 For members who have been inactive for 3–6 months, this call alone brings back a significant percentage.
-For longer-term inactives, a personal visit is even more effective.

 Can AI really help with church member engagement?

 Yes — specifically for the communication and follow-up elements that require consistency at scale.
 AI tools like MinistryAutomation.com's WeeklyWord and GroupTalk agents can send personalized devotionals, small group updates, and care check-ins to every member automatically.
 What they cannot replace is the irreplaceable human element: a pastor who shows up at the hospital, a friend who brings a meal, a mentor who listens without judgment.
-AI handles the logistics so pastors can focus on the ministry only they can do.